Legacies of Photographic Silver: Entangled Geologies, Histories & Lives

 Silver grounds the magic of analogue photography; it is the essential light-sensitive coating of photographic negatives.
 Silver exists in specific territories and is mobilised across the globe to enable media culture.
 We live in a critical time where media culture and pollution are affecting people and places in disproportionate ways.

-Fieldwork is centred in historical silver extraction sites in Nevada, homelands of Northern Paiute, Shoshone and Washoe peoples, and the city of Rochester, homelands of the Haudenosaunee Confederacy and site of KODAK's main manufacturing plant in New York.
+Fieldwork is centred in historical silver extraction sites in Nevada, homelands of Northern Paiute, Shoshone and Washoe peoples, and the city of Rochester, homelands of the Haudenosaunee Confederacy and site of Kodak's main manufacturing plant in New York.